Camp David. Christian

 likely be in September 1994.
 (I must have missed it - Editor.)

-He now teaches that judgment day and the rapture will be on 21 May 2011
+He then taught that judgment day and the rapture would be on 21 May 2011

 Cultwatch's article on Harold